apache/qpid/qpid/tools/src/java/README.txt

 The tools are build on a Java JMS implementation of the QMF2 API specified at https://cwiki.apache.org/confluence/display/qpid/QMFv2+API+Proposal

+Once built as described earlier, the API jar is included in the overall tools bundle described below, and additionally the API jar itself file will be placed in: qpid/tools/src/java/qpid-qmf2/target

-When successfully build via "ant all" there is fairly comprehensive JavaDoc available in: qpid/tools/src/java/docs/api/index.html
+There is fairly comprehensive JavaDoc available, see earlier for build instructions.

-Though looking at the source code for the tools (see "The Tools" below) might be a quicker way to get started.
+Looking at the source code for the tools (see "The Tools" below) might be a quicker way to get started.

-The source code for the Java QMF2 API can be found under: qpid/tools/src/java/src/main/java/org/apache/qpid/qmf2/console qpid/tools/src/java/src/main/java/org/apache/qpid/qmf2/agent qpid/tools/src/java/src/main/java/org/apache/qpid/qmf2/common
+The source code for the Java QMF2 API can be found under: qpid/tools/src/java/qpid-qmf2/src/main/java/org/apache/qpid/qmf2/console qpid/tools/src/java/qpid-qmf2/src/main/java/org/apache/qpid/qmf2/agent qpid/tools/src/java/qpid-qmf2/src/main/java/org/apache/qpid/qmf2/common

 console: contains the classes for the QMF2 "console", which is what most of the tools make use of
 agent: contains the classes for the QMF2 "agent", which it what exposes management services, this is